matjaz99/alertmonitor/README.md

 Alertmonitor is reachable on: [http://hostname:8080/alertmonitor/](http://hostname:8080/alertmonitor/)

-There is also `docker-compose.yml` file for deployment in Swarm cluster.
+There is also `docker-compose.yml` file available for deployment in Swarm cluster.

 ### Docker images